 Development within 100m of the rail line shall require noise and vibration studies to be completed to the satisfaction of the Municipality to assess potential impacts and recommend mitigation measures.
+Development of sensitive land uses within 100 and 500 metres of the rail line may require a noise feasibility study.
 Mitigation measures shall be incorporated into conditions of development approval.